ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

 Your build runs begins.
-Monitor the progress by using the `buildrun get` command:
+Monitor the progress by using the `buildrun get` command.

 ```
 ibmcloud ce buildrun get --name BUILDRUN_NAME
 ```
 {: pre}

-For example, to check the status of the build run from the previous example:
+For example, to check the status of the build run from the previous example.

 ```
 ibmcloud ce buildrun get --name helloworld-build-run